Request accessible format of this publication.

 - the proposed apprentice or trainee must be able to enter into a contractual arrangement (the 'training contract') with the employer; and

-- establishment of the training contract should not result in a conflict of interest that impacts on the capacity of the parties to meet their obligations under the training contract, and under the A&T Act, 2001.
+- establishment of the training contract should not result in a conflict of interest that impacts on the capacity of the parties to meet their obligations under the training contract, and under the Apprenticeship and Traineeship Act 2001.

 2.5.1 Parties NOT able to enter into a training contract